 3. Substitution

-As project managers, we ask a lot of questions.
-If we ask a difficult question to a project team member, stakeholder, or expert, the “System 1” part of brains often takes over and associates the question with a related question and therefore finds a related answer.
+As project managers, we ask many questions.
+If we ask a difficult question to a project team member, stakeholder, or expert, the “System 1” part of our brains often takes over.
+It associates the question with a related question and, therefore, finds a related answer.
 That answer likely doesn’t fully answer the question that we asked.
 This is called substitution.

 On the other hand, the project manager might accept the question, taking it at face value, rather than realize that the initial question he or she asked wasn’t exactly answered.